Management of ME/CFS: Pacing

 Pacing (activity management) is a management strategy rather than a therapy.
 Pacing encourages behavioral change, but unlike cognitive behavioural therapy, acknowledge the typical patient fluctuations in symptom severity and experience delayed exercise recovery.
 Pacing does not require patients to increase their activity levels unless they feel able to do so.
 Patients are advised to set manageable daily activity/exercise goals and balance their activity and rest to avoid possible over-doing which may worsen their symptoms.
 A small randomised controlled trial concluded pacing with GET had statistically better results than relaxation/flexibility therapy.
 A 2008 patient survey by Action for ME found pacing to be the most helpful treatment and a 2009 survey of two Norwegian patient organizations (ME-association and MENiN) had found that 96% evaluated pacing as useful.
-In 2019, a large UK found that pacing led to greater improvements in patients' physical health, although a minority did report becoming worse.
+In 2019, a large UK survey found that pacing led to greater improvements in patients' physical health, although a minority did report becoming worse.

 Energy envelope theory

-Energy envelope theory is a form of pacing that states patients should aim to stay within their "envelope" of available energy, and by avoiding exceeding their energy levels the worsening of symptoms after mental and physical exertion (post-exertional malaise) should reduce, allowing for "modest" gains in functioning as a result.
+Energy envelope theory is a form of pacing that states patients should aim to stay within their "envelope" of available energy, as exceeding this limit can lead to the worsening of symptoms after mental and physical exertion (post-exertional malaise), allowing for "modest" gains in functioning as a result.
 Energy envelope theory is considered to be consistent with pacing, and is a management strategy suggested in the 2011 international consensus criteria for ME, which refers to using an "energy bank budget".
 Energy envelope theory was first described in 1999.
 Several studies have found energy envelope theory to be a helpful management strategy for CFS, noting that it reduces symptoms and may increase functioning.
 Energy envelope theory does not recommend unilaterally increasing or decreasing activity and is not intended as a therapy or cure for CFS.

 Energy Envelope Theory has been promoted by various patient groups.